Facebook's language gaps weaken screening of hate, terrorism

 “The root problem is that the platform was never built with the intention it would one day mediate the political speech of everyone in the world,” said Eliza Campbell, director of the Middle East Institute’s Cyber Program.
 “But for the amount of political importance and resources that Facebook has, moderation is a bafflingly under-resourced project.”

 This story, along with others published Monday, is based on Haugen’s disclosures to the Securities and Exchange Commission, which were also provided to Congress in redacted form by her legal team.
-The redacted versions were reviewed by a consortium of news organizations, including The Associated Press.
+The redacted versions received by Congress were reviewed by a consortium of news organizations, including The Associated Press.

 In a statement to the AP, a Facebook spokesperson said that over the last two years the company has invested in recruiting more staff with local dialect and topic expertise to bolster its review capacity around the world.